AnyLog-co/documentation/adding data.md

 </pre>

 ## Data transfer using a Publisher Nodes

- Install the AnyLog software on the node that receives the data.
+ 1) Install the AnyLog software on the node that receives the data.
- Configure the AnyLog agent as a Publisher Node.
+ 2) Configure the AnyLog agent as a Publisher Node.
- Configure the node to include the policies to determine the Operators that would service the data.
+ 3) Configure the node to include the policies to determine the Operators that would service the data.
- Configure a ***watcg directory***.
+ 4) Configure a ***watch directory***.

- Place the data at the ***watcg directory***.
+ The configured AnyLog node processes data placed on the watch directory whenever new data is added to the directory.

- The Publisher node connects with the Operators that will host the data and delivers the new data to the Operators.
+ Therefore, when data is added to the watch directory, the Publisher node connects with the Operators that will host the data and delivers the new data to the Operators.